gaparridnhs/Blog/navigation/about.md

 ## As a conversation Starter

-I havae only lived in San Diego and am in a family of 5.
+I have lived in San Diego all my life and am in a family of 5.

 I enjoy playing many videogames with my friends including Fortnite and Valorant

 I also enjoy traveling a lot and here are some pictures I took
 <img src="pic_trulli.jpg" alt="Italian Trulli">